3 Tips to Manage Employee Tardiness Due to Adverse Weather Conditions

 1. Implement a “reasonable lateness” policy

 Reasonable lateness policies are intended to recognize employees for the reasonable time and effort they’ve spent attempting to get to work, and eventually attending work, for their scheduled shift in the midst of adverse weather conditions.
 They aren’t intended to require the employer to compensate an employee for not being at work.
 Rather they are designed to ensure that employees who arrive late at work during adverse weather conditions aren’t disciplined and don’t suffer a loss of income where the direct cause of their lateness is the adverse weather.
+The policy should: